• Skip to primary navigation

 • Cashews can be substituted with peanuts, almonds, walnuts, or pecans.

-• Cayenne pepper can be omitted without affecting the recipe, if desired.
+• Cayenne pepper can be omitted without affecting the recipe (it adds a slight heat that is not super spicy).

 Nutrition Estimate